csauve/servercraft/README.md

 # servercraft
 Want to run your Minecraft server in AWS?
 Use _servercraft_ to keep your costs down.
-A lightweight supervisor proxy runs in front of the minecraft server, blocking initial TCP connections until the instance is ready, and shutting it down after a period of inactivity.
+A lightweight supervisor proxy runs in front of the minecraft server, parking initial TCP connections until the instance is ready, and shutting it down after a period of inactivity.

 The supervisor can be run 24/7 on cheaper instances for the appearance of high availability, with the minecraft server itself running on a more powerful instance only when needed.